stanfordpython/python-labs/lab4-fp.md

 You may want to use `filter` too.

-## Purely Functional Programming
+## Purely Functional Programming (optional)

-As a solely academic thought exercise, let's investigate how we would use Python in a purely functional programming paradigm.
+As an academic thought exercise, let's investigate how we would use Python in a purely functional programming paradigm.
 Ultimately, we will try to remove statements and replace them with expressions.

 ### Replacing Control Flow

 The first thing that needs to go are control flow statements - `if/elif/else`.
 Luckily, Python, like many other languages, short circuits boolean expressions.
 This means that we can rewrite

 ```Python